Skip to main content

 Assistant Professor and Director of Research

 My research focuses on emotion regulation as a transdiagnostic process.
 Contemporary conceptualizations of emotion regulation suggest that it is a multisystemic process which includes cognitive, neurobiology, mindfulness/increased awareness and behavioral components.
 All of this occurs within a specific context that also influences an individual’s ability to regulate their emotion.
 My work focuses on the interpersonal and social context of emotion regulation; how might the environment impact an individual’s capacity to regulate their emotions and what is the subsequent impact on quality of life?
-My research investigates the interpersonal and social context of emotion regulation in the areas of Trauma/Trauma-related distress, Burnout, the dissemination and implementation of Dialectical Behavior Therapy and in Antiracism work.
+My research investigates the interpersonal and social context of emotion regulation in the areas of 1) Dialectical Behavior Therapy and Borderline Personality Disorder, 2) Trauma/Trauma-related distress, and 3) in Antiracism work.

 This line of research investigates the role of emotion regulation in the development and maintenance of trauma symptoms.
-Current projects include an investigation of the impact of emotion regulation (how well or how poorly participants are able to regulate emotion in stressful situations) on risk perception, the relationship between rejections sensitivity and trauma, and predictors of traumatic stress.
+Current projects include an investigation of the impact of emotion regulation (how well or how poorly participants can regulate emotion in stressful situations) on risk perception, the relationship between rejection sensitivity and trauma, predictors of traumatic stress, and emotion regulation and trauma in the formerly incarcerated.
+In the future we hope to expand this to investigate

 Recently, the American Psychological Association identified racism as a public health issue that affects the lives of everyone.
-In this area, we apply a DBT lens to racism with the goal of supporting therapists in adopting an antiracism stance in their clinical work.
-Our current project is developing and testing teaching videos to help therapists better identify microaggressions and learn to repair with clients.
-The goal of these videos is to help therapists learn about racism on a deeper level and how it shows up in a therapy room to be able to provide better mental health services to BIPOC populations.
+In this area, we apply a DBT lens to racism with the goal of understanding the role of emotion regulation in microaggressions and recovering from microaggressions.
+We hope that a better understanding of the underlying processes will function to support therapists in adopting an antiracism stance in their clinical work.
+Our current project examines the relationship between emotion regulation